-Examination form: Length: an open written home assignment on a topic selected by the student within the chosen profile.
-The topic is to be approved by the teacher .
-15-20 standard pages excluding appendices.
+Examination form: an open written home assignment on a topic selected by the student within the chosen profile.
+The topic is to be approved by the teacher.

+Length: 15-20 standard pages excluding appendices.
 If multiple participants the length of the assignment must be in reasonable proportion to the number of contributors.

-Multiple of contributors.

-1

-participants: possible, provided that each individual contributor's work stands and can

-be assessed on its own, see § 17.
+participants: possible, provided that each individual contributor's work stands and can be assessed on its own, see § 17.

-Submission: the deadline for submission of assignments that are to be assessed in the relevant examination period by the relevant teacher is 1st January/ 1^{st}
+Submission: the deadline for submission of assignments that are to be assessed in the relevant examination period by the relevant teacher is 1st January/1st a.
+Extent of the thesis

-June respectively.

-Second examiner: external

-Assessment: 7-point grading scale

-Weighting: 10 ECTS

-weighting.
-10 LC 15